Skip to main content

 • via the a9s Cloud Foundry CLI plugin for disaster recovery

-• via the a9s Service Dashboard API
+• via the a9s Public API v1

-Note: Keep in mind that setting a new encryption key will overwrite and replace any previously existing encryption key.
+Keep in mind that setting a new encryption key will overwrite and replace any previously existing encryption key.
 This new encryption key is not retroactively applied, so any prior backups cannot be decrypted with it.

-Note: It is worth noting that while the a9s Backup Manager can change the encryption key, it does not return it, thus it is necessary to save it manually, in a secure place.
+It is worth noting that while the a9s Backup Manager can change the encryption key, it does not return it, thus it is necessary to save it manually, in a secure place.

 Getting the Backup GUID